vokuder/Autokeyboard/README.md

 # Autokeyboard:
-Small python script to automate keyboard events.
+Small python script to automate your keyboard with hotkeys.

 ### Setup: